What Is Financial Spread Betting Leverage and Margin?

 This increases your purchasing power and you can regulate the amount of money you want to receive by changing the ratio.

-A ratio of 1:50 would increase your position size by 50 times the value of your collateral money.
+In financial spread betting, a ratio of 1:50 would increase your position size by 50 times the value of your collateral, allowing you to take larger positions in forex, stock indices, or commodities.

 Let’s say that if you deposit $500 and use 50x multiplier your total position size would be worth $25,000.